Last updated: 10/16/2024

 Treatment

-Low-to-moderate doses of corticosteroids are often effective for rapid control of disease flares, and may be used as part of long-term therapy in some patients, despite their substantial long-term drug toxicities.
-Scleroderma renal crisis, a serious complication of scleroderma that is more likely after the use of high dose corticosteroids, can occur in MCTD.
+Low-to-moderate doses of corticosteroids are often effective for rapid control of disease flares and may be used as part of long-term therapy in some people, despite the potential for significant long-term side effects.
+Some people with MCTD can develop a complication known as scleroderma renal crisis which is more likely to occur with the use of high-dose corticosteroids and presents a serious risk.

-Nonsteroidal anti-inflammatory drugs (NSAIDs) are sometimes used to help control mild inflammatory symptoms, though their use must be balanced with their risk for gastrointestinal, renal and other complications.
-Rarely, NSAIDs can cause aseptic
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are sometimes usedto control mild inflammatory symptoms, although these medications may have side effects such as gastrointestinal, renal and other complications.
+Rarely, NSAIDs can cause aseptic meningitis, which appears to occur more frequently in people with MCTD compared to the general population

 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government website.